 Post-View CTA Button

-Prior to clicking the “Create Post” button, click the Call-to-Action dropdown (“No Button” is selected by default).
+Prior to clicking the “Create Post” button, click the A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." dropdown (“No Button” is selected by default).

 You’ll recall that marketers can add a call-to-action button to link posts that will drive users away from Facebook.
 This is different.
 This button will be embedded at the end of the video.